Product management training providers – how do you choose between them?

-The product management and product marketing roles are at the centre of any company with products.
+The product management and product marketing roles are at the center of any company with products.
 And when we do our job better it has a ripple effect across the whole company.
 Products are more successful and the company makes more money.

 But these roles are broad and there is a bewildering array of traditional and newer approaches to be considered when tackling any task.
 How do you keep up with best practice?
-How do you understand the big picture and know what to prioritise?
+How do you understand the big picture and know what to prioritize?